-The student's "Primary Name" as listed in MyGFU will be used for the diploma name.
-The diploma will be mailed to the student's "Home" address as listed in MyGFU.
-If the diploma is not received by the student, or is returned to the Registrar's Office as undeliverable, the student may request, and pay for, a replacement diploma (link).
-After receiving the diploma, if the student wishes to change the way their name appears on their diploma they may complete the Name Change form (link) and order, and pay for, a replacement diploma (link).
+The student's "Primary Name" as listed in MyGeorgeFox will be used for the diploma name.
+The diploma will be mailed to the student's "Mailing" address as listed in MyGeorgeFox or "Home" address if no mailing address is indicated.
+If the diploma is not received by the student, or is returned to the Registrar's Office as undeliverable, the student may request, and pay for, a replacement diploma.
+After receiving the diploma, if the student wishes to change the way their name appears on their diploma they may complete the Name Change form and order, and pay for, a replacement diploma.

 The student will be notified, at their George Fox University e-mail address, when their degree has been conferred.
-If the student wishes to participate in commencement, they must complete the Application for Degree form (link) before the deadline for the commencement ceremony immediately subsequent to their degree conferral term and date.
+If the student wishes to participate in commencement, they must complete the Application for Graduation form before the deadline for the commencement ceremony immediately subsequent to their degree conferral term and date.
 Regardless of participation, the student's name will appear in the commencement program.
 The student is not eligible to participate in a later commencement ceremony.

 The normal processing timeline of four to six weeks for production and mailing of the diploma will apply.
-Any student wishing to rush the conferral of their degree and production of their diploma must complete the Application for Degree and request, and pay for, an Expedited Degree Conferral (link).
+Any student wishing to rush the conferral of their degree and production of their diploma must complete the Application for Graduation and request, and pay for, an Expedited Degree Conferral.